Your CRM Is Leaking Leads: How Automation Fixes the Gap Between Click and Close

 This isn't a people problem — it's a systems problem.
 Your team isn't lazy.
 They're busy serving existing clients, managing operations, and doing the actual work of the business.
 Manual follow-up is the first thing that slips when the team gets busy.
 And it always gets busy.

-One of our clients — an HVAC company — had 4,200 contacts in their CRM.
-Nobody had emailed them in over a year.
-We built a reactivation sequence: seasonal maintenance reminders, upgrade offers, referral incentives.
-Result: $186K in revenue from contacts they already had.
-Zero ad spend.
-The leads were already there — they just needed a system to activate them.
+One of our clients — an HVAC company — had thousands of contacts in their CRM that nobody had emailed in over a year.
+Past customers, old estimates, cold inquiries.
+The leads were already there — they just needed a system and a reason to come back.
+That list is the cheapest pipeline a home-services business owns, because the trust is already built.

 Every business with a CRM that has more than 500 contacts has a version of this opportunity.
 Past customers who haven't been contacted.
 Old estimates that never closed.
 Initial inquiries that went cold.
 A reactivation campaign targeting these contacts typically generates 5-15% conversion — which on a 2,000-contact list at a $5K average deal size is $500K-$1.5M in recoverable revenue.